 What does that mean?

-Plain and simple, Jesus wants us to have a genuine concern for the welfare of others as much we do for ourselves.
+Plain and simple, Jesus wants us to have a genuine concern for the welfare of others as much as we do for ourselves.

 How to Love Others

 Loving our neighbor means living out all the attributes Paul lays out for us in his famous “Love Verses” in 1 Corinthians 13: patience, kindness, love without envy or boasting or pride.
-Our love should never be rude or demanding of our own way.
-It’s not irritable.
-There is no record keeping of wrongs done against us.
-Love rejoices in the truth.
-It always protects, trusts, hopes and perseveres through any circumstance.

-Well I know I definitely fail in this department… but He’s not done yet…
+Well, I know I definitely fail in this department… but He’s not done yet…

 Sacrificial Love